minjiechen/minjiechen.github.io/_pages/about.md

 social: true            # includes social icons at the bottom of the page
 ---

-We develop power electronics systems for humanity and for the future world.
-We create new fundamental knowledge and push the boundaries of power electronics to enable important and emerging applications.
+We develop power electronics systems for humanity and for the future.
+We create new knowledge and push the boundaries across the full stack of power electronics, including:

-Our research spans across the full stack of power electronics ranging from theories to applications, from architecture to control, and from design methods to artificial intelligence.
-Our current focus include:

 - Power electronics <a href="#">theories</a>
 - Power electronics <a href="#">materials</a>